MrAlexandrov/registration-bot/STAFF_COUNSELOR_FIELDS.md

 1. Add the bot to your counselor group chat
 2. Make sure you are the ROOT user (configured in `.env`)
 3. Send the command: `/register_counselor_chat`
+4. **Important**: Send `/sync_counselor_chat` to mark all existing members

 The bot will confirm registration and automatically track all members of this chat.

+### 3. Sync Existing Members

+⚠️ **Important**: When you first register a chat, the bot only tracks NEW events (users joining/leaving).
+To mark existing members, you MUST run the sync command:

+- For staff chat: `/sync_staff_chat`
+- For counselor chat: `/sync_counselor_chat`

+These commands will:
+- Check all users in your database
+- Verify if they are members of the registered chat
+- Update their `is_staff` or `is_counselor` status accordingly
+- Show you how many users were synced

 ## Automatic Updates